litkowski/madNES/README.md

 # NES || IN PROGRESS ||
-NES Emulator written in C++ using OpenGL for rendering and either GLFW or SDL for window/input management, and an audio library TBD.
+NES Emulator written in C++ using SDL for graphics, and an audio library TBD.

 Thanks to: